ForgeRock/fr-obri-exercise/README.md

 1. Move them from your downloads folder to the root of this directory
 1. Run `importDirectoryKey.sh`

+Note.
+You'll need to unregister your TPP to run the tests if it's already registered.

 ### Setup the google chrome driver

 Our functional tests use Selenium, which requires a google chrome driver to run.